-The VLAN must already be created and active (see "Configuring VLAN Groups" on page 142).
-Also, when used with 802.1X authentication, intrusion action must be set for "Guest VLAN" (see "Configuring Port Authenticator Settings for 802.1X" on page 294).
+The VLAN must already be created and active (see "Configuring VLAN Groups" on page 139).
+Also, when used with 802.1X authentication, intrusion action must be set for "Guest VLAN" (see "Configuring Port Authenticator Settings for 802.1X" on page 292).

 A port can only be assigned to the guest VLAN in case of failed authentication, and switchport mode is set to Hybrid.
-(See "Adding Static Members to VLANs" on page 144.)
+(See "Adding Static Members to VLANs" on page 141.)

-Dynamic VLAN - Enables dynamic VLAN assignment for an authenticated ٠ port.
+Dynamic VLAN - Enables dynamic VLAN assignment for an authenticated port.
 When enabled, any VLAN identifiers returned by the RADIUS server through the 802.1X authentication process are applied to the port, providing the VLANs have already been created on the switch.
-(GVRP is not used to create the VLANs.)
 (Default: Enabled)